 A day in Hallstatt

-I explored Hallstatt earlier this year and realized (once again) that many places have a beauty that cannot be contained in photos.
-Even though the end of summer was covered in sadness and grief, and I took my time to process, hopeful moments start to make room in my memory.
+I explored the alpine village of Hallstatt earlier this year and realized (once again) that many places have a beauty that cannot be contained in photos.
+Even though the end of summer was covered in sadness, and I took my time to process, hopeful moments start to make room in my memory.

 Writing is seeing it again.

-What makes it special?
+What makes this Austrian place so special?
 Hallstatt is part of the Salzkammergut region, listed as a UNESCO World Heritage Site and home of the oldest salt mine.

 Nature